ShadeAnimator/ShadeAnimator_Fallout4_AnimationKit/ReadMe.txt

 * niftools plugin for 3ds max

 Now, you also NEED TO FIND:
-* HavokContentTools 2014 (last I know of, it has plugins for max 2012-2015)
+* HavokContentTools 2014 (last I know of, it has plugins for max 2012-2015.
+I can help you find these tools.)
 * 3ds max (obviously :D)